MaitreGEEK/discord-bot-status/README.md

 - `DELETE /shard/:shardId` → Deletes the shard

 - `GET /shards` → Returns the status of all shards
-- `POST /shards` → Updates a bunch of shards at the same time
+- `POST /shards` → Updates a bunch of shards at the same time - each shard should have at least an id property, it will update to up by default
 - `DELETE /shards` → Returns to reset as it's the same thing

 - `DELETE /reset` → Resets the database